 Protection of the rights of people who have an intellectual disability is in the Disability Act.

-The Disability Act provides for the establishment of an Office of Senior Practitioner (now called the Office of Professional Practice, including a Senior Practitioner (Disability)) within the DHHS and an independent Disability Services Commissioner, as well as the right for review by VCAT of certain decisions.
-Much of the work previously undertaken by the IDRP is now spread between the Disability Services Commissioner, the Senior Practitioner and VCAT.
+The Disability Act provides for the establishment of an Office of Senior Practitioner (now called the Office of Professional Practice, including a Senior Practitioner (Disability)) within the DHHS and a DS Commissioner, as well as the right for review by VCAT of certain decisions.
+Much of the work previously undertaken by the IDRP is now spread between the DS Commissioner, the Senior Practitioner and VCAT.
 Further information on these provisions can be obtained from www.dhhs.vic.gov.au.
 Currently, these Victorian state bodies also protect the rights of people receiving services under the NDIS.
-In the longer term it is likely that a national protective framework and complaints bodies will be established.
+In the longer term it is proposed that a national protective framework and complaints bodies be established.
+Proposed amendments to the Disability Act include additional safeguards for Victorians with a disability until the NDIS Quality and Safeguards Framework commences in mid-2019.
+The key proposed amendments centre on additional and increased functions and powers for the DS Commissioner.

 Services that advocate on behalf, or in support of, people who have a disability, are discussed in Disability: asserting your rights.

-The laws set out in the Health Records Act 2001 (Vic) (“HRA 2001”), the Information Privacy Act 2000 (Vic) (“IPA”) and the Privacy Act 1988 (Cth) allow a person to take action if their privacy is breached (see Privacy and your rights).
+The laws set out in the Health Records Act 2001 (Vic) (“HRA 2001”), the Information Privacy Act 2000 (Vic) (“IP Act”) and the Privacy Act 1988 (Cth) allow a person to take action if their privacy is breached (see Privacy and your rights).

 See generally “Privacy and confidentiality” in Health and the law.